-Number Procedures for Tier 1 Environmental Review DED.
-DED will submit RROFs to HUD through HEROS.
-5 Subrecipients and Successful Applicants will submit RROFs to DED. d A 15-day period commences for HUD or DED to receive objections to the release of funds. е HUD or DED issues authority to use grant funds and Environmental Review is complete. f It may also be possible that significant environmental impact is identified and additional steps for compliance with NEPA will be evoked.
+Number Procedures for Tier 1 Environmental Review е HUD or DED issues authority to use grant funds and Environmental Review is complete. f It may also be possible that significant environmental impact is identified and additional steps for compliance with NEPA will be evoked.